census-instrumentation/opencensus-specs/tags/TagMap.md

 Upon receiving tag from remote entity a tag extractor

 - MUST decrement the value of `TagTTL` by one if it is greater than zero.
-- MUST discard the `Tag` if the `TagTTL` value is zero.
-It is an error condition.
+- MUST not change the value of `TagTTL` if it is -1.
-- MUST not change the value of `TagTLL` if it is -1.
+- MUST treat the value of `TagTTL` as -1 if is not present.
+- MUST discard the `Tag` for any other value of `TagTTL`.

-Upon sending tag to remote entity a tag extractor
+Upon preparing to send a tag to a remote entity a tag injector
-- MUST send `TagTTL` ONLY if its value is greater than 0.
+- MUST send the tag AND include `TagTTL` if its value is greater than 0.
+- MUST send the tag without 'TagTTL' if its value is -1.
 Absence of TagTTL on the wire is treated as having TagTTL of -1.
   This is to optimize on-the-wire representation of common case.
+- MUST not send the tag if the value of `TagTTL` is 0.

+A tag accepted for sending/receiving based on `TagTTL` value could still be excluded from sending/receiving based on `TagPropagationFilter`.

 For now, valid values of `TagTTL` are
 - **NO_PROPAGATION(0)**: Tag with `TagTTL` value of zero is considered to have local scope and